anannnchim/DevOpsTemplateV2/README.md

 Check if we set up correctly by:
 - Run `mypy src` , `flake8 src`, `pytest` if there is no issue

+`tox.ini` A configuration file that will make sure that allow us to create new virtual environment and install those package into it, and run test.

+Run the commands `tox` in the terminal (`rm -rf .tox` to remove)

 Note: given pytest
 - folder should be `tests`
 - file should start with `test_function`